Jan. 6 committee to seek interview with Ginni Thomas

 The messages — 29 in all — reveal an extraordinary pipeline between Thomas, a conservative activist, and Trump’s top aide during a period when Trump and his allies were vowing to go to the Supreme Court in an effort to negate the election results.

 The committee’s plans to ask Thomas for an interview were first reported by CNN.
-A source familiar with the investigation who spoke on the condition of anonymity to discuss internal committee plans confirmed the report.
+A person familiar with the investigation who spoke on the condition of anonymity to discuss internal committee plans confirmed the report.

-In a series of text exchanges with Meadows, Thomas sought to influence Trump’s strategy to overturn the election results and lobbied for lawyer Sidney Powell to be “the lead and the face” of Trump’s legal team.
-Thomas’s repeated outreach to Meadows came at period when Trump and his allies sought to enlist the Supreme Court to negate the results of the election.
-The revelations of his wife’s texts have drawn calls from Democrats urging Clarence Thomas to recuse himself from cases related to the 2020 election.
+In a string of text exchanges with Meadows, Thomas sought to influence Trump’s strategy to overturn the election results and lobbied for lawyer Sidney Powell to be “the lead and the face” of Trump’s legal team.
+The revelations of Clarence Thomas’s wife’s texts have drawn calls from Democrats urging him to recuse himself from cases related to the 2020 election.

 Separately, the committee is poised to vote Monday night on holding two former Trump aides in criminal contempt of Congress for refusing to comply with the committee’s subpoenas.